 Three words: FREE.
 STOCK.
 PHOTOS.
-Yep, pixel does not require any kind of fingerprinting to it’s photos.
+Yep, pexel does not require any kind of fingerprinting to it’s photos.
 Again, you can use these photos any way you like, even commercial.
 They release about 70 new pieces every week.

 This one is another tool that will let you store your creations online and also, provide you with shareable links.
 If you’ve got it on the Mac, then you’re lucky.
 The new Mac version has some upscale features like GIF creator and or instant screengrab.
 It’s also a better choice if you prefer keyboard short-cuts.

 This one is an easy-to-use but aesthetically satisfying image creator.
 You can do a lot with your photos, from collages to custom logos.
 It’s got categorized templates for different purposes.
 These include layouts for headers, body, and advertisements.
 They have 125 different animations available for free but you can always purchase a variety of other features.